Self-harm is usually identified by regular self-inflicted injuries that are noted in various parts of the body.

 - If it RELEASES FEELINGS, recommend some other outlets of feeling release instead – for example, talk to someone, exercise, write down how you feel, draw your emotion.

-- If it RELEASES TENSION, suggest another way to release tension instead – for example listen to some very loud music, rip some paper, ‘ping’ a rubber band on your wrist.
+- If it RELEASES TENSION, suggest another way to release tension instead – for example listen to some very loud music, run on the spot as fast as you can, rip some paper.
 PRACTICE for at least 5 minutes.

 - DISTRACT from the temptation to self-harm.
 Do something – go for a walk, give yourself something difficult to do.
 Sit it out – the urge will pass.